MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 1. From a terminal, navigate to `samples\csharp_dotnetcore\adaptive-dialog\08.todo-bot-luis-qnamaker`

-1. Create a new directory named _generated_
+1. Create a directory in which to store the output of the command.
+This article uses _generated_ as the name for this directory.

    ```cmd
       md generated